icon-share

 What action is the industry taking?

-Cyber risk is rapidly evolving, and the Insurance Council is working with members and government agencies to provide relevant information where it can.
+Cyber risk is rapidly evolving, and the Insurance Council is working with members and government agencies to provide relevant information where it can and contribute to the national cyber security project.

 Since September 2021, insurers have started reporting details of separate cyber policies written to APRA to assist in the development of relevant policies.